pangeo-forge/dataflow-status-monitoring/README.md

 ## Requirements
 - Terraform
-- A GCP Service Account with project OWNER role.
-- A key file generated for this service account.
+- A GCP Service Account with project OWNER role + a key file generated for this service account.
 - A GCP project with the necessary services activated.
-These include
+These include:
   - Cloud Function API
   - Cloud Build API
   - Cloud Pub/Sub API
   - Cloud Logging API

 ## Environment Settings